onlyquake/xonotic-wiki/Basic-server-configuration.md

-This page explains basic server settings.
 During the start of the server, it searches for the `data/server.cfg` file and executes it.
-You need to create it inside your user directory (GNU/Linux default: `~/.xonotic/data/server.cfg`).
+You need to create it inside [your user directory](http://www.xonotic.org/faq/#config).

 # Quick start
 Xonotic comes with an example configuration in `/server/server.cfg`.
 You can copy it into your user directory and simply edit it.